tuxedocomputers/tuxedo-fan-control/README.md

 # TuxedoFanControl

+# Obsolete
+### TuxedoFanControl has been replaced by TUXEDO Control Center.

 # Introduction
 The TUXEDO Fan Control is a Application and Daemon for controlling the fans of CPU and GPU of your TUXEDO Notebook device.
 Do not run the TUXEDO Fan Control on other hardware - we are not giving any warranty.